 Music Therapist at the Cleveland Music School Settlement.

-In 1999 Amy created and co-led the first Cleveland Rape Crisis Center’s successful biennial Sing Out event for which she was honored in 2004.
+In 1999 Amy created the idea for and co-led the first Cleveland Rape Crisis Center’s successful biennial Sing Out event for which she was honored in 2004.
 She received the Human Relations Distinguished Leadership Award from The American Jewish Committee and the Jewish Federation of Cleveland’s Kane Memorial Award for Young Leadership.
 Kaleidoscope Magazine honored Amy in its 2001 “Women Who Give Back” issue.

 ◊ MBA, Weatherhead School of Mgt., Case Western Reserve University (admitted to honor society Beta Gamma Sigma)